chacematcha/Portfolio/README.md

 I felt proud and happy for my groupmates because we successfully created something useful that can help many people in the future.

+# GOAL
+As a student, my goal is to graduate on time and prove to myself that I am capable of achieving my dreams.
+I know that this journey will not be easy and that reaching my goals will require time, effort, and sacrifices, but I will continue trying and never stop learning.
+I also believe that someday I will become better at the things that I still find difficult to understand today.
+As a freshmen, I believe that with faith, perseverance, and hard work, I will overcome every challenge and achieve my goals in life.